anatol/booster/docs/manpage.md

  * `rd.luks.key=$UUID=$PATH` absolute path to a keyfile in the initrd/initramfs which can be unsed to unlock the device identified by UUID, if this file does not exist or fails to unlock it will fall back to a password request.
  * `rd.luks.options=opt1,opt2` a comma-separated list of LUKS flags.
 Supported options are `discard`, `same-cpu-crypt`, `submit-from-crypt-cpus`, `no-read-workqueue`, `no-write-workqueue`.
     Note that booster also supports LUKS v2 persistent flags stored with the partition metadata.
 Any command-line options are added on top of the persistent flags.
+ * `rd.modules_force_load` a comma-separated list of extra kernel modules which should be force loaded.
  * `resume=$deviceref` device reference to suspend-to-disk device.
  * `zfs=$pool/$dataset` specifies what ZFS dataset needs to be used for root partition.
 This option is only used if ZFS config option is enabled.
 If ZFS filesystem is enabled then `root=` boot param is ignored.
  * `booster.log` configures booster init logging.
 It accepts a comma separated list of following values: